 Does the Institute offer summer or winter programmes?

-The Graduate Institute currently offers two summer programmes (International Affairs and Multilateral Governance and WTO, International Trade and Development) and one Winter programme (The United Nations and Global Challenges).
+The Graduate Institute currently offers two summer programmes (International Affairs and the United Nations and Global Challenges).
 If you are interested in obtaining credit for one of these Summer/Winter programmes, you should contact the office responsible for study programmes abroad at your university.
-For further information, please visit the Short Programmes Webpages or send an email to email@example.com.
+For further information, please visit the Short Programmes Webpages or send an email to firstname.lastname@example.org.

 Does the Institute offer executive education programmes?

 The Institute offers a wide range of executive education programmes such as degree programmes, short programmes, joint programmes as well as tailor-made programmes all geared towards mid-career professionals.
 For further information visit the Executive Education Website or to send an email to email@example.com.

 Prospective students may join our weekly campus tours from September to June and by registering here.
 Alternatively they may request an appointment via firstname.lastname@example.org if they would like to discuss their background in more detail.
 Additionally, please feel free to join our weekly online information sessions for prospective students.

 Our course catalogue is available online and updated once a year.